kubeshop/testkube/docs/docs/cli/testkube_debug_controlplane.md

 ### Options

 ```
-      --attach-agent-log        Attach agent log to the output keep in mind to configure valid agent first in the Testkube CLI
   -h, --help            help for controlplane
-      --labels stringToString   Labels to filter logs by (default [])
+  -s, --show []string   Comma-separated list of features to show, one of: pods,services,ingresses,storageclasses,events,nats,connection,api,nats,mongo,dex,ui,worker, defaults to all
 ```

 ### Options inherited from parent commands